Working with PSI Efficiently

 For stub index, implement

 LightStubBuilder.
-For other indices, you can obtain the light AST manually via
+For other indexes, you can obtain the light AST manually via

 If a custom language contains lazy-parseable elements that never or rarely contain any stubs, consider implementing